department-of-veterans-affairs/va.gov-team/products/health-care/digital-health-modernization/mhv-to-va.gov/medical-records/data-domains/Notes/Notes-brief.md

 **View vs. share vs. download vs. print considerations:**

 - View: How much notes is it helpful for users to view without overwhelming them on the screen?
 - Share: Do users share all notes or individual note?
-Who do they share it with? important* write more
+Who do they share it with?
+How do they share it currently, through secure messaging?
+What's the ideal way of sharing notes?
 - Download: Currently users need to download and open the report in PDF in order to view notes.
 Question is that if there is a need to download.
-- Print:
+- Print: What is print feature like?
+Is it simply a print button to print the whole list of notes?
+How would users print individual notes?

 ### Accessibility considerations: